NREL/resstock/measures/ResStockArguments/README.md

 **cooling_system_integrated_heating_system_capacity**

 The output heating capacity of the heating system integrated into cooling system.
-If not provided, the OS-HPXML autosized default (see [Room Air Conditioner](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#room-air-conditioner), [Packaged Terminal Air Conditioner](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#packaged-terminal-air-conditioner)) is used.
+If not provided, the OS-HPXML autosized default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#room-air-conditioner'>Room Air Conditioner</a>, <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#packaged-terminal-air-conditioner'>Packaged Terminal Air Conditioner</a>) is used.
 Only used for room air conditioner and packaged terminal air conditioner.

 - **Name:** ``cooling_system_integrated_heating_system_capacity``
 - **Type:** ``String``